 International Baccalaureate: 42 points, with 776 at Higher Level

-Essential Subjects: A Level/IB Higher Level Mathematics (Analysis and Approaches) and Physics
+Essential Subjects: A Level Mathematics/IB Higher Level Mathematics (Analysis and Approaches) and Physics

 Desirable Subjects: A Level/IB Further Maths

 Submitted Work: None

 Admissions Assessments (pre-registration required): Applicants for Engineering will need to sit an Admissions Assessment, more information on which is available here.
 The Engineering Admissions Assessment (ENGAA) consists of 2 Maths/Physics assessments which last 60 minutes each.